1929 Memorial Cup

 The 1929 Memorial Cup final was the 11th junior ice hockey championship of the Canadian Amateur Hockey Association.
 The George Richardson Memorial Trophy champions Toronto Marlboros of the Ontario Hockey Association in Eastern Canada competed against the Abbott Cup champions Elmwood Millionaires of the Manitoba Junior Hockey League in Western Canada.
-In a best-of-three series, held at the Mutual Street Arena in Toronto, Ontario, Toronto won their 1st Memorial Cup, defeating Elmwood 2 games to none.
+In a best-of-three series, held at the Arena Gardens in Toronto, Ontario, Toronto won their first Memorial Cup, defeating Elmwood two games to none.